Gizru/FORTITUDE/README.md

 **A comprehensive automated testing framework for 42 school projects that validates builds, code style, and functionality with detailed reporting.**

 Fortitude streamlines the development and validation process for 42 projects by automating build verification, norminette style checking, comprehensive test execution, and automatic cleanup.
-Simply run `fortitude_runner` from any project directory to get instant feedback on your code quality and correctness.
+Simply run `fortitude` from any project directory to get instant feedback on your code quality and correctness.
+Only failures and errors are displayed - successful operations are suppressed for cleaner output.

 ## Features